crizzy9/.dotfiles/README.md

 Esc + Esc - exit telescope

 ## telescope finder
+### TODO: Shorten file paths especially in java for telescope finder
-## Just hit SPACE to show some suggestions on what to do
+### Just hit SPACE to show some suggestions on what to do
-## Just hit Space + ' to simliarly view other options
+### Just hit Space + ' to simliarly view other options
 Space + s + f - telescope file search
 Space + s + g - telescope in file grep
 Space + Space - Open list of active buffers